The Cross-Quantilogram: Measuring Quantile Dependence and Testing Directional Predictability between Time Series: Asymptotic Properties

 \section{Asymptotic Properties}

-Here we present the asymptotic properties of the sample cross-quantilogram and related test statistics.
+We next present the asymptotic properties of the sample cross-quantilogram and related test statistics.
 Since these quantities contain non-smooth functions, we employ techniques widely used in the literature on quantile regression, see Koenker and Bassett (1978) and Pollard (1991) among others.
-We impose the following assumptions.